Attorney David I. Fuchs

 It isn’t a simple task to determine who is at fault in Florida truck accidents.
 The fault may lie with the truck driver, with other drivers on the road, with the trucking company, a truck manufacturer, equipment manufacturers, or other people or entities who may have played a role in your accident.

 If you’ve been injured or a loved one has been killed, a truck accident lawyer who understands the complexities of personal injury law in the state can look at the details of your case and fight for you to get compensation for your medical bills and other damages.
-Contact an experienced personal injury attorney at the Law Offices of David I. Fuchs today for a no-obligation, complimentary consultation.
+Contact an experienced personal injury attorney at the David I. Fuchs, Injury & Accident Lawyer, P.A. today for a no-obligation, complimentary consultation.
 Call (954) 568-3636 today, or reach out online to learn more.